Maximin Shares Under Cardinality Constraints: MMS Results under Cardinality Constraints

 With \cref{lem:remaining-value} we have a sufficient lower guarantee for the remaining value.
 We are now ready to show the guarantees of the algorithm.

-\begin{theorem} Given a normalized ordered instance of the fair allocation problem under cardinality constraints where all items are worth less than $\mathit{1/2}$, \cref{alg:approx} finds a feaasible $\mathit{1/2}$-approximate MMS allocation and does so in polynomial time in the number of agents and items. \end{theorem}
+\begin{lemma} Given a normalized ordered instance $I = \langle N, M, V, C \rangle$ of the fair allocation problem under cardinality constraints where all goods are worth less than $\alpha = |N|/(2|N| - 1)$, \cref{alg:approx} finds a feasible $(|N|/(2|N| - 1))$-approximate MMS allocation in polynomial time in the number of agents and goods. \end{lemma}

-\begin{proof} When allocating items to the last remaining agent, Lem\-ma \ref{lem:remaining-value} guarantees that the items are worth at least $1$.
-Additionally, all other agents are guaranteed to receive a bundle worth at least $1/2$ by the checks performed.
-Since the instance is normalized, it follows from Theorem \ref{thr:normalized} that $v_i(A_i) \ge 1/2 \ge \mu_i/2$.
-Any allocation found by the algorithm is therefore, if feasible, $1/2$-approximate MMS.